-I believe is option open to investigation, for it is possible that the main route north of the site make have dried up as well and if this is the case a new route needed to be found.
-Clearly, the river connection to the canal in the east died up and a second additional canal seems to have been added to continue the use.
+I believe this option is open to investigation, for it is possible that the main route north of the site make have dried up as well and if this is the case a new route needed to be found.
+Clearly, the river connection to the canal in the east dried up and a second additional canal seems to have been added to continue the use.

 I kept the best until last as one of the most important questions (and seems we answered so much with only these three newly published maps) archaeologists ask is what come first Avebury or Stonehenge and the answer is again simple and make sense when you reflect on the structures in detail.

 So Avebury would have been built during the Early Neolithic period which architecturally makes sense as the Stones were bigger, the site was larger and the mooring ditches are the largest found in Britain.
-This takes better organised labour and larger boats to achieve, so a later date is more logical.
+This takes better-organised labour force and larger boats to achieve - so a later date is more logical.

-Silbury Hill therefore would have been built at the same time and as we suggested in my book become the first 'Light house' in the world and acted like a beacon attracting boats even at night to the safe harbour of Avebury.
+Silbury Hill therefore would have been built at the same time and as we suggested in my book became the first 'Lighthouse' in the world and acted like a beacon attracting boats even at night to the safe harbour of Avebury.

-This is just highlights of what these new prehistoric maps contain - there is much, much more we can study but more importantly these maps give us an incredible tools to discover new sites and prehistoric features for it shows a timeline which can date features more accurately than present.
+This is just highlights of what these new prehistoric maps contain - there is much, much more we can study, but more importantly these maps give us incredible tools to discover new sites and prehistoric features for it shows a timeline which can date features more accurately than present.

 I hope you enjoy studying this map series and it encourages you to go out and explore for yourself - who knows what new exciting pieces of history you will discover - and if you do let me know here and I will publish your field work.